 As always, many more races pepper the calendar than we could possibly list here.
 Find one that suits your taste at www.latitude38.com/eBooks/2017/YRA2017.html.

-Thanks to everyone who commented on Latitude 38’s Sailing Movie Club’s second film: Wind, a movie we’re not afraid to call a classic, even though it was not well received at the box office in 1992, and even though the film, like all art imitating life, took some liberties with the truth (a masthead spinnaker on a 12-Meter!).
+We’re not afraid to call the movie Wind a classic, even though it was not well received at the box office in 1992, and even though the film, like all art imitating life, took some liberties with the truth.
+(A masthead spinnaker on a 12-Meter?!)
 But as movies age, they tend to transcend whatever genre and box office construct they were conceived in, and can perhaps be seen in their rawer, truer form.

 Our own Max Ebb also weighed in: “In Wind, Lee Helm may well have been the inspiration for the female lead,” Max said.
-“Livingston is local and almost certainly a Latitude reader for many years before he contributed to the Wind screenplay.
-But I don’t think there’s a relationship aspect that maps to Max v.
-Lee.”
+“Livingston is local and almost certainly a Latitude reader for many years before he contributed to the Wind screenplay.”

 One of our favorite scenes has our two heroes — played by Matthew Modine and Jennifer Grey — outside an airplane hangar in the desert as the breeze comes up at dusk.
 Grey closes her eyes and lets the wind wash over her, while the perpetually boyish Modine plays in the breeze, using his shirt as a sail to run downwind on his bike.
 To us, those quiet moments, far away from the ocean, represent the essence of sailing — simply, playing in the wind.

 When we asked on our Facebook page: “What did the movie mean to you?”
 John Sangmeister replied, “Income.”